-If a transfer is not subject to the real estate transfer tax due to an exemption, that exemption must be claimed and specifically identified on the return.
+Certain transfers are exempt from the real estate transfer tax.
+If a transfer is not subject to the real estate transfer tax due to an exemption, that exemption must be claimed and specifically identified on the RETTD.
 See 36 M.R.S. § 4641-C. The following transfers are exempt from the real estate transfer tax.